AsmaaAamir/CI-P2snake/README.md

 ## Credits

 ### Code
 The contact us form is from<a href="https://bootsnipp.com/snippets/7nmOW ">Bootstrap Snippet</a>.
-I did make few changes to fit with the game theme.
+I did make few changes to fit with the game theme. <br>
 The code for Email JS is from <a href="https://www.emailjs.com/docs/tutorial/creating-contact-form ">Email JS</a> website, I just added my public key,contact-service and contact-form to receive.